gesistsa/rtoot/cran-comments.md

-## Resubmission of Initial Submission

-This is the Resubmission of the initial submission of the rtoot package.
-This submission fixes the missing return values in two functions.
+## Update from 0.1.0 to 0.2.0

+This update includes new functions to live stream toots and pagination of results as well as ratelimit checking

 *(dontrun examples are used to not make unnecessary API calls)*

 # Test environments
-* ubuntu 20.04, R 4.2.1
+* ubuntu 20.04, R 4.2.2
 * win-builder (devel and release)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.